-Assigned to a Parish
+Assigned to a Parish Mailing Address:

-Mailing Address: St. Mary Parish 4805 Sportsman Drive De Pere, WI 54115
+St. Mary Parish 4805 Sportsman Drive De Pere, WI 54115 Year Pastoral Year

-YearPastoral Year

-St. Agnes Parish, Green Bay

-Birthday September 11
+Parish St. Agnes Parish, Green Bay Birthday September 11

-sparje11@gmail.com
+Contact sparje11@gmail.com

+Which saint should people invoke for your vocation?
 St. Anthony of Padua.
 He has been instrumental in my coming back to the faith and my discernment to the priesthood.
 Not to mention, he has interceded in helping me to find lost objects.